When development is complete, and it is time to go live, a clear plan for a release procedure is essential for the

 The recommendations provided below are applicable when launching the application for the first time and updating a project that is already live.

 When you are at the development stage, several things must be considered months before the release.

 Compile your launch plan at the initial stage of development

 Planning helps you uncover the hidden scope of work and ensure you have captured all necessary items and factors in time.
 Think about actions that must be done before, during, and right after the launch.
 At this point, a comprehensive plan that defines each team member’s deadlines, roles, and responsibilities is a must to keep the project on track.
 Some work can be done concurrently with the development and ultimately save time in the future.

 Use a staging environment

 We recommend using a staging environment equivalent to the production environment to test the exact steps in the deployment plan you will use in the production.
 It includes similar hardware, configurations, architecture, services, catalog size, customer number, etc. Run as many tests as possible to ensure there are no blocking issues in the application.

 Remember to limit emails sent from the staging and other environments you use in the development.
 You want to avoid sending emails to real mailboxes.

 If you use a copy of the production database, we strongly recommend replacing sensitive information with dummy placeholders to increase security and avoid data leaks.
-If your application runs on OroCloud, it will be useful to know that it has a tool that copies the production database and replaces sensitive information with meaningless text.
+If your application runs on OroCloud, it will be helpful to know that it has a tool that copies the production database and replaces sensitive information with meaningless text.
 Contact Oro Customers Support to request a copy of your production database for the staging environment.

 Staging environments mirror production, which means that if errors occur, you get a heads-up that it would likely cause similar errors in your production environment.
 It’s important to note, however, that the absence of issues in your local environment does not guarantee the same in the production.